pwhittlesea/pwhittlesea.github.com/_posts/2024-10-21-new-zealand-5.md

 Wellington is a pretty large city which is heavily populated, and I don't remember any high-rise blocks of flats in LoTR, so I was wondering where on earth the film locations would be.

-*[LoTR]: Lord of The Rings
+*[LoTR]: Lord of the Rings

 Mount Victoria sits in the middle of the city, and that was our destination.
 _Shadowfax_ expertly navigated the winding roads leading up the mountain.
-About half way up, we stopped to head into the forest.
+About halfway up, we stopped to head into the forest.

 Very close to one another were two different filming locations from the first film.
 The first being where the hobbits hide under some tree roots as a ring wraith searches for them.